 There are so many uses for healthy nut butter outside of sandwiches, though I love good almond butter and jelly on homemade bread!
 Adding 1 tablespoon of nut/seed butter per serving of smoothie gives it a good boost of healthy fat and a yummy nutty flavor.

 Using it as a dip for veggies gives you an easy as well as filling snack.
-Mix in a tablespoon or 2 to a homemade for a super creamy result.
+Add it to a vegan charcuterie board and watch it fly off the platter.
 Add it to the sauce in stir fry, veggie bowl or wrap; it can be used in so many ways!

 Recipes Using Nut Butter